MicrosoftDocs/microsoft-salescopilot-docs/articles/uninstall-sales-app.md

 Get-Mailbox -ResultSize Unlimited -Filter {RecipientTypeDetails -eq "UserMailbox"} | ForEach-Object { Remove-App -Mailbox $_.Identity -Identity $appIdentity -Confirm:$false }
 ```

-### Uninstall Sales app app from Microsoft Teams
+### Uninstall Sales app from Microsoft Teams

-You can't delete or uninstall the Sales app app in Teams.
+You can't delete or uninstall the Sales app in Teams.
 You can either remove the group policy assignment, block the app, or change the app's availability if your sellers no longer need it.

 #### Remove the group policy assignment